microsoft/typespec/docs/libraries/versioning/guide.md

 namespace Contoso.WidgetManager;
 ```

-To add versioning to this API, we need to apply the `@versioned` decorator to the namespace and define an enum that lists the supported versions.
+To introduce versioning to this API, we need to use the `@versioned` decorator on the namespace and define an enum that outlines the supported versions.

 ```typespec
 @service({